 - Confidential Youth Emergency Card

 - Official copy of their high school transcript

 The Concurrent Enrollment Petition form requires the signature of the high school principal (or designee), certifying the student is academically qualified, and recommending the student for an advanced academic or vocational experience.
 All forms are available online at the Admissions and Records website.
 The courses requested at SBVC must not duplicate courses currently available at the high school.

 All concurrently enrolled high school students must participate in the college assessment and orientation prior to approval to enroll.
 High school students are limited to 11 units per term, unless they are participating in the Middle College High School or CCAP program.

 In addition, dual enrollment students must complete a mid-semester check in with an SBVC Counselor.
 Students who fail to fulfill this requirement will be limited to a maximum of one (1) course per semester for the following semester.

 San Bernardino Valley College is approved by the U.S. Citizenship and Immigration Services (USCIS) to admit non-immigrant international students who are taking lower division coursework for transfer to four-year institutions or who are taking coursework leading to a vocational training certificate or an associate degree.
 San Bernardino Valley College requires international students to submit or mail to the Counseling Center (AD/SS 103) complete international application packages, including the following items:

 - Non-refundable processing fee of $25

-- An affidavit of support form, an official bank letter and an original bank statement, verifying sufficient funds are available to cover all expenses while studying in the U.S.
+- An affidavit of support form or form I-134, an official bank letter and an original bank statement, verifying sufficient funds are available to cover all expenses while studying in the U.S.